 GRANDMA’S PANNA COTTA RECIPE WITHOUT GELATIN

-After cooling in the fridge, the dessert will be ready to be unmolded and served, creating a thousand tasty variations: from simple panna cotta with berry sauce to panna cotta with chocolate glaze or salted caramel and much more.
+After cooling in the fridge, the dessert will be ready to be unmolded and served, creating a thousand tasty variations: from simple Panna cotta with berry sauce to Panna cotta with chocolate glaze or salted caramel and much more.

 • Difficulty: Easy

-• Cost: Very affordable
+• Cost: Very economical

 • Rest time: 2 Hours